-The North West Regional Board: what it means to you
+The North West Regional Board

 The Regional Board is the democratically-elected governing body of the RCN in the North West.
 The Board works with the Regional Director to set the RCN's regional strategic objectives and priorities, helps to advance and influence policy, and represents the interests of and influences on behalf of North West members.
 It also advances the RCN's aims and objectives, namely to: